Paco8/plugin.video.skyott/README.md

 **This addon is under development and is barely usable.
 Login doesn't work.**

-You can select Peacock or SkyShowtime in the addon settings
+You can select Peacock or SkyShowtime in the addon settings.

 In order to login you need to get the cookie from a web browser and copy it to `userdata/addon_data/plugin.video.skyott/peacocktv` with the name `cookie.conf`.

+After that you need to select a profile before trying to play a video.
+Playback will probably work on Android devices only.

 Skyshowtime doesn't work because I don't know the key to generate the header signatures.